Scientific Fertilization for Green, High-Yield, and Efficient Tea Production

 Scientific Fertilization for Green, High-Yield, and Efficient Tea Production-2

-As shown in the tea region, tea plant root systems experience four growth peaks throughout the year: from early February to mid-March, mid-May to mid-June, mid-July to early August, and mid-October to early December, which are the highest growth periods of the year when root systems have the strongest ability to absorb nutrients.
+As shown in the Hangzhou tea region, tea plant systems experience four growth peaks throughout the year: from early February to mid-March, mid-May to mid-June, mid-July to early August, and mid-October to early December, which are the highest growth periods of the year when root systems have the strongest ability to absorb nutrients.

 1.1 Bud-stimulating Fertilizer (Chase Fertilizer)